pngme/sample-android-app-react-native/README.md

 1. user creates an account with the app
 2. the user goes to apply for a loan, and has the option of selecting to use the Pngme service
 3. if the Pngme service is selected, the SDK is invoked, and the [Permission Flow](.docs/permission_flow.gif) is presented (unless the `hidePngmeDialog` flag has been set to `true`)

+    <sub>- _Note that if a user chooses to hide the permissions flow, they will need to design their own information and consent screen compliant with Google Whitelisting requirements.
+Consult with <support@pngme.com> if you would like assistance with this process._</sub>
 4. when the permission flow exits, the user is presented with a fake loan application page

 The SDK is implemented in the `screens/permissions/index.js`, when the user clicks on the _Continue_ button: